dev-scripts/prakashbhandari.com.np/content/posts/containerize-your-dotnet-web-application-with-docker.md

 I will be creating small .NET 7.0 web application to access the default API end point provided by the framework.

-I am using visual studio to create the Application to create .NET 7.0 web application.
+I am using visual studio to create the .NET 7.0 web application.
+I am assuming you know how to create the .NET we Application.

-By default, the app will give us a `WeatherForecastController.cs`
+Once you create the application.
+By default, the app will give us a `WeatherForecastController.cs` file, which will have default API to list the Weather Forecast.
+I will be testing the Weather Forecast API after containerizing the app.

 Here is the structure of my Dotnet application.